ygc506/ECE143_Project15/README.md

 ## Dataset:
 World health rankings website: [here](https://www.worldlifeexpectancy.com/usa-cause-of-death-by-age-and-gender) The entire data are from the public website (shown as above), which contain the death rate, the causes of disease, gender, and the age for different states in the US.
-The house-hould income for 51 states in the United States in 2017, from [here](https://www.census.gov/content/dam/Census/library/publications/2018/acs/acsbr17-01.pdf)
+The house-hould income for 51 states in the United States in 2017, from [here](https://www2.census.gov/programs-surveys/cps/tables/time-series/historical-income-households/h08.xls)

 ## Methodology:
-### Packages:
+### Packages: (make sure to install below packages to process the data and generate the plots)
 #### 1. Pandas
 * Official website: [here](https://pandas.pydata.org/)
 * Installation